xdevplatform/SnowBotDev/docs/tutorial.md

 + By integrating the Account Activity (AA) API you are developing a consumer of webhook events sent from Twitter.
 + By integrating the Direct Message (DM) API, you are building the private communication channel for your bot and its users.

-For this tutorial, we are going to build a *snow bot*, a Twitter-based gateway for all kinds of snow-related information.
+For this tutorial, we are going to build a *SnowBot*, a Twitter-based gateway for all kinds of snow-related information.

 ---------------------
  ####  *If you want to check out the bot, send a Direct Message to [@SnowBotDev](https://twitter.com/snowbotdev)...*